plumvillage/newsletter/src/2024/en/articles/sr-uyen-nghiem--love-as-thay-loves.md

 author: Sister Chân Uyển Nghiêm
 ---

 <p class="editors-preface">Sister Uyen Nghiem ordained in 2005 in Prajna temple, Vietnam and belongs to the Sunflower ordination family.
-She received the Dharma lamp transmission by Thay in 2013 at Plum Village, France.
+She received the Dharma lamp transmission by Thay in 2013 in Plum Village, France.
 Currently, she lives and serves at Deer Park Monastery, California, USA.</p>

 ## Thay’s love